sduyr/Databaseproject/README.md

 # Databaseproject

-The aim of this project is to design and implement a simplified taxicab system (e.g. Uber).
-Students are expected to gain an understanding of all the steps involved in using a relational database for a practical application.
+The aim of this project is to design and implement a simplified taxicab system (e.g. Uber)to gain an understanding of all the steps involved in using a relational database for a practical application.

 Some basic requirements of the system are specified below.
 You can add to these requirements or make additional assumptions as needed.